 - Coordinated training for and delivery of the Maryland/DC Stock Market Game™ for over 3,000 teams including 306 teachers and over 9,700 students.
 Students in grades 4-12, along with college students and adults, work in teams to learn investing basics by conducting research to build a portfolio of stocks and mutual funds, starting with a hypothetical $100,000 and using real-time prices to buy and sell shares on the New York, American and Nasdaq Exchanges.

-- Conducted Maryland’s annual Economics Challenge competition for 8 teams of 11th- and 12th-grade economics students from 3 schools in Baltimore, Howard, and Worcester counties.
+- Conducted Maryland’s annual Economics Challenge competition for 50 teams of 11th- and 12th-grade economics students from schools in Baltimore, Frederick, Howard, Montgomery, Queen Anne’s, St. Mary’s and Worcester counties.
 Teams of four students competed in two divisions demonstrating the extent of their economics instruction.

-- Conducted Maryland’s annual Personal Finance Challenge competition for 26 teams of high school students and 3 middle school students from schools in Baltimore, Calvert, Carroll, Charles, Howard, Prince George’s, and Queen Anne’s counties.
+- Conducted Maryland’s annual Personal Finance Challenge competition for 24 teams of high school students and 5 middle school students from schools in Baltimore, Calvert, Carroll, Charles, Howard, Prince George’s, Queen Anne’s counties and Baltimore City.
 Teams of four students competed on demonstrating their personal finance knowledge.

-- Coordinated the eighth annual Financial Education Summit for Teachers.
-106 teachers participated in this day-long event of workshops on personal finance topics for use in their classrooms as well as for their own personal knowledge.
+- Coordinated the ninth annual Financial Education Summit for Teachers.
+114 teachers participated in this day-long event of workshops on personal finance topics for use in their classrooms as well as for their own personal knowledge.